Uniforms of Iraqi Armed Forces

 The average Iraqi soldier is equipped with an assortment of uniforms ranging from the Desert Camouflage Uniform, the six color "Chocolate Chip" DBDU and the woodland pattern BDU to the US MARPAT or Jordanian KA7.
-The Iraqi Special Forces, known as ISOF, also use Chinese PLA Type 03 camouflage and U.S. Multi cam.
+The ISOF using Chinese PLA Type 03 camouflage and U.S. Multicam.
+In January 2025, Iraqi armed forces introduced their newest pixelated camouflage uniforms during the celebration of their 104th anniversary.
+This new pattern is a hybrid, incorporating pixel clusters, and geometric shapes.
+The colors used on this pattern are organic shapes in tones of yellowish sand, medium brown, and light brown on a very light sand background.